 I’ll be honest, it took me years to get to grips with the gears on road bikes but now, riding is a lot more enjoyable when I am in the right gear.

-One reason I never used to use the gears needed for hill climbing was because I didn’t know what gear I was in and if I had any left to use.
-But now my road bike – a Liv Langma – connects to my GPS and shows me which gears I’m in on my screen.
+One reason I never used to use the gears needed for hill climbing was because I didn’t know what gear I was in and if I had any left to use due to issues with mobility in my neck.

-I used to be a ‘grinder’… staying in a hard gear and using sheer force to get up hills.
-Nowadays, I try to spin more – with a faster cadence – and a easier gear.
-It feels a lot less taxing on the legs and the lungs!
+Nowadays I aim to spin more – with a faster cadence – and low gears.
+It feels a lot less taxing on the legs and the lungs and helps me build my aerobic capacity a little more.

 Remember That Every Hill Is Different